-In 2014, the BJRC was able to place over 75 students through its four programs within various internships in LAWA divisions.
-This increase in internship positions was accomplished primarily through funding partners including community and faith-based organizations and colleges.
+In 2015, the BJRC was able to place over 42 students through its four programs within various internships in LAWA divisions.
+Placement of students into the internship program was accomplished primarily through Business & Job Resources partnerships with local universities, community colleges, and community and faith-based organizations.

-The BJRC conducted extensive outreach to students by attending Career Day and job fairs at colleges, posting internship job descriptions to the college career sites, and connecting with various college career centers and advisors.
-In 2014, BJRC also disseminated internship information at 27 community job fairs.
-Additionally, the BJRC continued its relationship with Cerritos College to place Information Technology students with LAWA.
-The BJRC also continued its partnership with City of Los Angeles Public Works High School Internship Program, the Brotherhood Crusade, and will be a worksite for the Mayor's Hire LA's Youth Program and International Trade Education Program (ITEP), Gardena Global Leadership Academy.
+The BJRC conducted extensive outreach to students by attending Career Days and job fairs facilitated by various colleges, community organizations and Worksource Centers.
+Internship job descriptions were posted to college career and social media websites such as Facebook to create awareness.
+BJRC staff worked with various colleges' career advisors to continue strengthening its partnership and in 2015, LAWA's BJRC staff disseminated internship information at 34 community job fairs.
+Additionally, BJRC established a relationship with the Port of Los Angeles in order to create a referral system that would afford interested students living in communities surrounding the airport, an opportunity to be placed into an internship in another City Department.
+BJRC has and will continue to work with the Economic Workforce Development Department to be a worksite for the Mayor's Hire LA's Youth Program.
+Other organizations that remain partners are the International Trade Education Program (ITEP) and the Gardena Global Leadership Academy.

-In addition to students from local and out-of-state schools, the BJRC also attracts international students who wish to volunteer at LAX.
-In 2014, BJRC hosted international students from China, Korea, Japan, France, and Brazil.
+In addition to students from local and out-of-state schools, the BJRC also attracts international students who wish to intern at LAX.
+In 2015, BJRC placed international students from Brazil, China, Hong Kong, Japan, Korea and Taiwan.